MatrixOrbital/HTT-Utility/README.md

  --sensitivity [level]

-    Sets the sensitivity of the touch panel.
+    Sets the sensitivity of the touch panel
     Attempting set this option to anything besides 'normal' on any other product will lead to undefined behavior and is not recommended.